Silabs-UTF/hwmux-client-golang/v2/docs/ReservationSessionSerializerReadOnly.md

 `func (o *ReservationSessionSerializerReadOnly) UnsetTLeaseExpires()`

 UnsetTLeaseExpires ensures that no value is present for TLeaseExpires, not even an explicit nil
+### GetQueuePosition

+`func (o *ReservationSessionSerializerReadOnly) GetQueuePosition() int32`

+GetQueuePosition returns the QueuePosition field if non-nil, zero value otherwise.

+### GetQueuePositionOk

+`func (o *ReservationSessionSerializerReadOnly) GetQueuePositionOk() (*int32, bool)`

+GetQueuePositionOk returns a tuple with the QueuePosition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueuePosition

+`func (o *ReservationSessionSerializerReadOnly) SetQueuePosition(v int32)`

+SetQueuePosition sets QueuePosition field to given value.

+### SetQueuePositionNil

+`func (o *ReservationSessionSerializerReadOnly) SetQueuePositionNil(b bool)`

+ SetQueuePositionNil sets the value for QueuePosition to be an explicit nil

+### UnsetQueuePosition
+`func (o *ReservationSessionSerializerReadOnly) UnsetQueuePosition()`

+UnsetQueuePosition ensures that no value is present for QueuePosition, not even an explicit nil
 ### GetMetadata

 `func (o *ReservationSessionSerializerReadOnly) GetMetadata() map[string]interface{}`